everitosan/cataclysm_auth/README.md

 - **roles** list of roles allowed for this branch separaed by a comma: *"admin, visor, super, user"*

-The library exposes a method to create a JWT thn can be parametrized by the use of [env-variables](#env-variables).
+The library exposes a method to create a JWT that can be parametrized by the use of [env-variables](#env-variables).

 ```rust
 use cataclysm_auth::auth::jwt::{create, TokenType};